When is Parent Day?

 CHECK-IN & CAMPUS TOURS

-Parents are encouraged to grab breakfast and take a tour of the campus guided by CSUN’s New Student Orientation (NSO) Leaders.
+Parents are encouraged to grab some light refreshments (provided) and take a tour of the campus guided by CSUN’s New Student Orientation (NSO) Leaders.
 Both English and Spanish speaking tours will be available.
-In the Union there will be a step and repeat for photo opportunities, a trivia table and a live jazz band for the parents to enjoy at their leisure.
+There will be photo opportunities and a campus trivia table with prizes too!
+Drawstring backpacks, paper/pens, and a Parent Day handbook will be provided upon check-in.

-Dr. Dianne Harrison, President for California State University, Northridge.
+Dr. William Watkins, Vice President for California State University, Northridge.

 PARTNERING WITH THE UNIVERSITY

 Dr. William Watkins, Vice President for Student Affairs and Dean of Students

 Student Life: This presentation will focus on the importance of engagement in co-curricular activities as means to promote student success and will discuss how parents can support student involvement.
 Parents will be introduced to the Student Conduct Code, student records access policies, and University practices and resources that combine to promote a secure campus environment.
 There will be an opportunity for questions following this section